openebs/mayastor-docs/quickstart/faqs.md

 ## Which CPU architectures are supported?
 What are the minimum hardware requirements?

-Mayastor nightly builds and releases are compiled and tested on x86.
+Mayastor nightly builds and releases are compiled and tested on x86-64, under Ubuntu 20.04 LTS with a 5.13 kernel.
 Some effort has been made to allow compilation on ARM platforms but this is currently considered experimental and is not subject to integration or end-to-end testing by Mayastor's maintainers.

 Minimum hardware requirements are discussed in the [quickstart section](https://mayastor.gitbook.io/introduction/quickstart/prerequisites) of this documentation.